MarwanShams/Classification/README.md

 # Classification
-this will contain most of my training datasets that i will apply classification models
+this will contain most of my training datasets that i will apply classification models such as :
+- K-Nearest Neighbours